piechartssuck/courses/content/syllabus/index.md

 ### *Is the course content difficult?*

-You’ve probably heard an answer like this before: *…at times some of the material can be dense.* While ambiguous, difficulty is subjective, varies, and will likely depend on your academic and practical history.
+There is really no way to sugar coat it - **the first seven to eight weeks prior to your evaluation are fairly intense** so please plan accordingly.
+You are essentially asked to both learn about evaluations and then administer one which for all intents and purposes is not easy.
+Given that, difficulty is subjective, it varies, and often depends on your academic and practical history.
 Instead consider focusing on the following question

 <center>
 <p id="rounded_corners">